functional-vilnius/functional-vilnius.github.io/posts/2015-05-05-3rd-meetup-slides-and-survey.md

 #### *"Introduction to Rust"* by Nerijus Arlauskas ([\@nercury](https://twitter.com/nercury))

 Rust 1.0 stable will be released on May 15th.
-To celebrate, Nerijus will give you a brief introduction to Rust, explaining its main features, why people call it "the C++ killer" and how, under the hood, it's really  a functional language.
+To celebrate, Nerijus will give you a brief introduction to Rust, explain its safe low level control mechanism, type system, and some reasons it is easier to understand from functional point of view.

 #### *"Monoids and friends"* by Saulius Valatka ([\@saulius_vl](https://twitter.com/saulius_vl))